-Don't buy it unless you are sure you're not giving up the sport anytime soon – this is not a cheap racquet.
+Don't buy it unless you're sure you're not giving up the sport anytime soon.
+This is not a cheap racquet.

 This top-selling racquet has plenty of power and velocity, as well as an easy-to-find sweet spot.
 A responsive racquet, it offers good control, and can take players to the next level.
 Has a comfortable grip.

-The racquet scratches up and gets minor dings easily.
+The racquet scratches and gets minor dings easily.

 A great choice for advanced players, it comes in a choice of weights to suit a variety of game styles.
 Power and balance helps players hit the target with good handling and shot control.

-Lightweight (140 grams) with a well-balanced feel, this racquet has the largest head size allowed for maximum hitting.
+Lightweight (140 g) with a well-balanced feel, this racquet has the largest head size allowed for maximum hitting.
 Very comfortable grip.
 Good for precision hitting into the corners, and no noticeable vibrations either.

 The racquet has a stiff feel, so it can be hard on the wrists.